euank/advent-of-nix-2023/README.md

 ## Advent of Nix 2023

+The much-awaited sequal to [Advent of Nix 2021](https://github.com/euank/advent-of-nix-2021).

 This is my go at Advent of Code (2023) in pure nix.
 Hiding bash or other languages in the nix isn't allowed.

 ### Running solutions